madmachineio/docs/docs/reference/reference.md

 3. **Graphics Primitives**: MadGraphics provides efficient implementations of fundamental graphics types:
    - `Bitmap`: A generic class for storing and manipulating pixel data
-   - `Canvas`: A specialized bitmap for 32-bit RGBA color representation
+   - `Canvas`: A specialized bitmap for 32-bit ARGB color representation
    - `Mask`: A bitmap specifically for alpha channel data
    - `Pixel`: A type for handling 32-bit color values with ARGB format